sofa-framework/doc/components/linearsystem/matrixprojectionmethod.md

 <!-- generate_doc -->
 # MatrixProjectionMethod

-Matrix mapping computing the matrix projection using the Eigen library
+Matrix mapping computing the matrix projection using the Eigen library.

 ## CompressedRowSparseMatrixd